Community Systems Fail When Contribution Stops

 Communities reveal their internal health through shared environments.

-When contribution remains active, systems stabilize.
+When people continue contributing, systems stabilize.

 When responsibility becomes uneven, the environment begins signaling that maintenance is optional.